Why “victim” language may be a blockage when working with survivors of trafficking & commercial sexual exploitation (CSE)

 Many victims of sex trafficking voluntarily walk through the doors of direct-serving facilities and do not see themselves as victims.
 Even more are sitting in jails, foster homes, and court-ordered programs, not seeing themselves as victims either.
 More likely, they acknowledge having a drug addiction, they talk about being in an abusive relationship, they share their challenges leaving sex work, or maybe even share an event in which they were victimized (i.e. being raped or robbed).
 But the overall label of “victim”—no. Most believe that they chose (or somehow fell into) sex work and almost nobody is comfortable with the vulnerable, disempowering feelings evoked by the term “victim”.

-While “victim” is a fitting term according to legal definitions of what these women have endured, it is a label that each woman has to acknowledge for herself along her own healing journey.
-And, more importantly, it’s a self-label that we hope will soon be replaced by a more empowering word (i.e. “survivor”) after a woman has gained valuable insights, resources, community and hard-won progress on her journey to recovery.
+While “victim” is a fitting term according to legal definitions of what these women have endured, it is a label that each person has to acknowledge for their self along their own healing journey.
+And, more importantly, it’s a self-label that we hope will soon be replaced by a more empowering word (i.e. “survivor”) after a person has gained valuable insights, resources, community and hard-won progress on their journey to recovery.

 Author’s Note: When I finally joined an online community of survivors over a decade after exiting the sex industry, I wasn’t sure if I had been trafficked.
 I hung around the edges of this group, wondering if I really belonged, wishing someone could tell me with assurance what happened, but ultimately believing that I had chosen to exploit myself when I was younger.
 I reached out privately to one of the group’s survivor mentors and finally learned that I was a victim of trafficking and sexual exploitation over ten years after I had left the sex industry.
 In many ways, I thought the buyers were more victims than I was a victim; now I know otherwise.
 When money is exchanged, even when there is no trafficker, there is automatically an imbalance of power.
 On the one hand you have the powerful and on the other is the powerless.
 At one time I thought I was the powerful one.
 But over time I realized that the buyers filled that role and I was the powerless one.
 I am glad that today I finally see my time in the sex industry as a form of victimization because it’s helped foster self-compassion.
 Now I know that I was vulnerable to exploitation because I had experienced the perfect storm of past childhood vulnerabilities alongside cunning traffickers that used coercion and fraud to ensnare and deceive me.
 I don’t see myself as a victim today but identifying that I was once a victim has helped me find greater healing and wholeness as a Survivor.